DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 Understanding the rationale of hypercentrality demands a good grasp of the particular properties of networked spaces.
 The concentration of more and more digital practices in a growing number of spaces cannot simply be translated into a notion of territorial places.
-Territorial places are based on proximity whereas networked places are based on relatedness in terms of content.
+Territorial places are based on contiguity whereas networked places are based on connexity.

 The multiplicity of territorial places is unavoidable because matter takes up space and its relocation takes time.
 This is why we have seen a